itsjordanmuller/itsjordanmuller/README.md

 <img src="https://github.com/itsjordanmuller.png" width="120px"/><br>

-> Thanks for stopping by!
+> Thanks for visiting!
 If you have questions or feedback for me, I would love to hear from you!<br>
 <strong>- Jordan Muller</strong>

 ---